Enhancing the Transformer with Explicit Relational Encoding for Math Problem Solving: Interpreting the Learned Structure

 To this end, we sample 128 problems from the interpolation dataset of the \textit{arithmetic\_\_mixed} module and collect the role vectors from a randomly chosen head.
 We use $k$-means with $k=20$ to cluster the role vectors from different samples and different time steps of the final layer of the encoder.
 Interestingly, we find separate clusters for digits in the numerator and denominator of fractions.
 When there is a fraction of fractions we can observe that these assignments are placed such that the second fraction reverses, arguably simplifying the division of fractions into a multiplication of fractions (see Fig.~\ref{fig:interpret}).

-\subsection{Interpreting the attention maps}
+\subsection{Interpreting the Attention Maps}

 In Fig.~\ref{fig:attn-maps} we display three separate attention weight vectors of one head of the last TP-Transformer layer of the encoder.
 Gold boxes are overlaid to highlight most-relevant portions.
-The row above the attention mask indicates the symbols that give information to the symbol in the bottom row.
-In each case, they give to `\texttt{/}'.
-Seen most simply in the first example, this attention can be interpreted as encoding a relation \textit{second-argument-of} holding between the attended digits and the `\texttt{/}' operator.
+The row above the attention mask indicates the symbols that take information to the symbol in the bottom row.
+In each case, they take from `\texttt{/}'.
+Seen most simply in the first example, this attention can be interpreted as encoding a relation \textit{second-argument-to} holding between the querying digits and the `\texttt{/}' operator.
 The second and third examples show that several numerals in the denominator can participate in this relation.
-The third display shows how a numerator-numeral (\texttt{-297}) intervening between two denominator-numerals is skipped for this relation.
+The third display shows how a numerator-numeral (\texttt{-297}) intervening between two denominator-numerals is skipped for this relation. \looseness=-1